darshanyd07/Angular_Hello_World/README.md

 # Hello World

-- To display “Hello from BridgeLabz” using One Way Data Bindings
+- To display BridgeLabz Logo using Property Binding Technique